Bringing your family with you

 Child day-care and nursery facilities

 Younger children can be cared for in a crèche (age group: 0-3 years) or a nursery (age group: 3-6 years).
 A child day-care centre (Kita) will typically have both crèche and nursery groups.
 Child minders generally only care for children up to three years old.
 Please also note that the hours in which child care can be provided will vary between day-care facilities.
-The cost of child care partly depends on the parents' income.

 Child day-care facilities on campus